DanielTemesgen/danieltemesgen.github.io/_posts/2020-01-04-github-actions.markdown

 # Example Action

-All I'd like to do is, on every push, convert the `.ipynb` notebook file to a set of jupytext `.html` slides.
+All I'd like to do is, on every `push`, convert the `.ipynb` notebook file to a set of jupytext `.html` slides.
 The advantage of these slides being in an HTML format is that I can also use GitHub Pages to host these for free!

 So before we get into the details of how we do this, let's quickly go over the format of this solution.
-Ultimately, a  `.yml` file will run which controls the commands which the CI server executes.
+Ultimately, a  `.yml` file will run which controls the commands that the CI server executes.

 The `.yml` file will contain bash-like commands that will run sequentially.